 The Royal Foundation will work with each location to understand local ambitions and the types of advice, skills and expertise that might support their realisation and match each location with the support they have identified.
-They will bring together those who capital means - landowners, developers and philanthropists - with local agencies and charities that have identified context sensitive responses to homelessness.
+Homewards will support the development of a new coalition which will encompass representation from influential actors and organisations beyond housing and homelessness, including: economic stability, education access and quality, health care access and quality, neighbourhood and build environment and social and community context.
 Together, these stakeholders will shape locally owned, large scale initiatives that have the potential for long term impact.

-Up to £500,000 will be available to each location, across the lifecycle of the five-year project.
-This is separate from the flagship project but may intersect with it.
-This is separate from the funding for the secretariat function for each location and recruitment is underway for a Local Delivery Lead to be based in the city.
+An initial seed fund of up to £500,000 will be available to each location, across the lifecycle of the five-year project.
+This is separate from the initial innovative housing project but may intersect with it.
+This is separate from the funding for the secretariat function for each location and recruitment has been concluded for a Local Delivery Lead to be based in the city.